MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 1. Enter **Teams: Deploy** to deploy the sample code to the provisioned resources in Azure and start the app.
 Alternatively, you can select **Deploy** under **LIFECYCLE** section of the extension.
 1. Select **Deploy**.

 From here, you can skip ahead to [Add Microsoft 365 channel for your bot](#add-microsoft-365-channel-for-your-bot) to complete the final step of enabling the Teams message extension to work in Outlook.
-(The app manifest is already referencing the correct version, so no updates are necessary).
+The app manifest is already referencing the correct version, so no updates are necessary.

 ## Update the app manifest